Adobe-Marketing-Cloud/target-atjs-extensions/angular/common/README.md

 ## Overview

 This extension registers the **target.angular.common** Angular module, which wraps **at.js** API as well as exposes several helper providers, to be used in Angular extension/app development.
 The extension has been tested with Angular v1.5.8.
+Older Angular versions may not be fully supported.

 ## Usage